Cazwell

-Luke Caswell, known mononymously as Cazwell, is an American rapper, record producer and songwriter.
-He has released the three studio albums Get Into It in 2006, Watch My Mouth in 2009 and Hard 2 B Fresh in 2014, along with videos and singles.
+Luke Eugene Caswell, known mononymously as Cazwell, is an American rapper, record producer, and songwriter.
+He has released the three studio albums Get into It in 2006, Watch My Mouth in 2009 and Hard 2 B Fresh in 2014, along with videos and singles.

 Career

 1999–05: Career beginnings

 Starting in the late 1990s, under the name Caswell, he was part of the hip-hop duo Morplay, which also included female MC Crasta Yo.
 Morplay started in Boston and moved to New York in 1999.
 In 2003, Cazwell released his first single The Sex That I Need with Avenue D.

 2006–08: Get Into It

-In 2006, Cazwell released his debut studio album Get Into It featuring lead single "All Over Your Face" and the four follow-up singles "Do You Wanna Break Up", "I Buy My Socks On 14th Street" and "Watch My Mouth".
+In 2006, Cazwell released his debut studio album Get into It featuring lead single "All Over Your Face" and the four follow-up singles "Do You Wanna Break Up", "I Buy My Socks On 14th Street" and "Watch My Mouth".

 His debut single "All Over Your Face" was banned from Logo due to explicit lyrics and sexual imagery portrayed in the music video.

 Cazwell was featured as a guest rapper on Colton Ford's "That's Me" along with Stephen Reed and Peppermint's "Servin' it Up".
 During the summer of 2007, Cazwell was a part of the multi-artist True Colors Tour which traveled through 15 cities in North America.
 The tour, sponsored by Logo, was hosted by comedian Margaret Cho and headlined by Cyndi Lauper and included Deborah Harry, Rufus Wainwright, The Dresden Dolls, Rosie O'Donnell, Indigo Girls, Stephen Reed and other special guests.
 Profits from the tour helped to benefit LGBT organizations Human Rights Campaign, PFLAG and The Matthew Shepard Foundation.